YinHK-gameDev/unity-learn/package/README.md

 ## Package
+A **package** contains features to **fit the various needs of your project**.
+This can include any core Unity features included during the Editor installation, or other packages that you can install as needed.

 ### Unity’s Package Manager
 In the Editor, you can access the Package Manager window through this menu: **Window > Package Manager**.